-FROM MY JOURNAL: HONG KONG, AUG 2019
+FROM THE JOURNAL: HONG KONG, AUG 2019

 As we sat in the hotel lobby, discussing the ongoing conflicts in Hong Kong, a student named Mascot joined us at the table.
 He introduced himself as a student from Shenzhen studying International Management.
 We talked about the protests and media battle taking place in Hong Kong, and the broader issues at stake for China.
 Mascot shared his thoughts on the situation, and we also shared our observations.